damiandusinskigreloch/Denali.pl/README.md

 # Denali.pl
-Website for rope access company in Cracov.
+Website for rope access company in Cracow.